peilinye/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Frequently Asked Questions (FAQ)
-We understand that many of you might have questions regarding our application.
-Below are some questions others have asked before and hopefully they answer your queries!
+We understand that you might have questions regarding our application.
+Below are some common questions we have been asked.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Trace2Gather home folder.